Rated Excellent 4.8 out of 5

 Argentina Rentista Visa Overview

 The Argentina Rentista Visa is a special visa program designed for individuals with a reliable source of income, allowing them to live in Argentina without the need for employment.
-This program was established in 2010 under the legal framework of Act No. 25.871, specifically outlined in Decree No. 616/2010 and further modified by Decree No. 70/2017
+This program was established in 2010 under the legal framework of Act No. 25.871, specifically outlined in Decree No. 616/2010 and further modified by Decree No. 70/2017, and most recently updated by Decree No. 366/2025.

-Designed for Foreign individuals who can support their stay in Argentina with a monthly passive income earned abroad
+Who is it aimed at?
+Foreign individuals supporting their stay in Argentina with a monthly passive income earned abroad

 Contribution to the Country No investment or donation is required